TobiasTovedal/toggl-cli/README.md

 CLI for [Toggl time track](https://toggl.com/track/).
 To simplify my life since I am unfortunately required to time track some projects.

-The only possible action is to add an entry with description to a project for a predefined duration starting _now_.
+The only possible action is to add an entry with description to a project for a duration starting _now_.

 Accepts input on format `<PROJECT> <DURATION_IN_MINUTES> <DESCRIPTION>`.
 For example